-Or if you like the flat infographics style more, check at the next picture, where we used big multi-color symbols associated with the concepts of vision, mission, and goal:
+Or if you like the flat infographics style more, check out the next picture, where we used big multi-color symbols associated with the concepts of vision, mission, and goal:

 The roadmap timeline is another good metaphor you can adapt while focusing on business milestones.
 That way listeners will see exactly the current status, your future plans, and what steps need to be taken on the way.

-On the example we put the following four points towards the vision: NewBusiness Partners, Employee Recruitment, International and Global Business.
+In the example, we put the following four points towards the vision: NewBusiness Partners, Employee Recruitment, International and Global Business.